iyegoroff/use-backlash/README.md

 }

 export const Counter = () => {
-  // In this example useBacklash hook takes init & update
+  // In this example useBacklash hook takes init & update functions and
-  // functions and returns a tuple containing state & actions.
+  // returns a tuple containing state & actions.
+Note that 'init' & 'update'
-  // Note that every argument of useBacklash is 'initial' and
+  // arguments of useBacklash is 'initial' and changing these things won't
-  // changing these things won't affect the behavior of the hook.
+  // affect the behavior of the hook.
+Also the actions object is guaranteed
-  // Also the actions object is guaranteed to remain the same
+  // to remain the same during rerenders just like useReducer's dispatch
+  // function.
-  // during rerenders just like useReducer's dispatch function. const [state, actions] = useBacklash(init, update)
+  const [state, actions] = useBacklash(init, update)

   return (